bartificer/programming-by-stealth/docs/pbs28.md

 }
 ```

-We can now refactor our accessor methods to use this function, e.g. the accessors from `pbs.Time` could be re-written like so:
+We can now refactor our accessor methods to use this function, e.g. the accessors from `pbs.Time` could be rewritten like so:

 ```javascript
 pbs.Time.prototype.hours = function(h){